 It is important to recognise that the Accountable Officer's role in relation to Value for Money is not a narrow one, restricted to considerations affecting that body, but, as defined by the SPFM, Value for Money is to be judged for the public sector as a whole.
-This wider consideration of Value for Money would be relevant to considerations of property and accommodation, for example, in relation to shared services.
+This wider consideration of Value for Money would be relevant to consideration of value for Money property and accommodation, for example, in relation to shared services.